-• Namib Desert • some of the world's biggest free-standing sand dunes • Under Canvas camp • star gazing • desert adapted wildlife species
+• Namib Desert • some of the world's biggest free-standing sand dunes • under-canvas 'glamping' • star gazing • desert adapted wildlife species

 Day 1: Windhoek On arrival you will be met and transferred to your hotel in Windhoek.
 In the evening your guide will meet up with you for a briefing and dinner at one of the popular restaurants in town.
 Namibia's capital is a meeting place between Africa and Europe, the modern and the old.
 In the capital's main street, well-preserved German colonial buildings are in sharp contrast with modern architectural styles, while Herero women in their traditional Victorian dresses mingle with executives dressed in the latest fashions.

 Day 2: Windhoek > Sossusvlei area This morning depart Windhoek with your guide and private safari vehicle and drive southwest through the scenic Khomas Hochland highlands before you head down the Great Escarpment into the Namib Desert below, stopping for a picnic lunch at a scenic location en route.
 You arrive at the Sossus Under Canvas Camp in the mid-afternoon for the next two nights.
 This afternoon you have the option to explore the surrounding area with your guides, perhaps by foot, ending with sundowners overlooking the vat desert plains.

 Sossus Under Canvas Camp is located on the private 24,000ha Neuhof Nature Reserve and nestled between the Nubib and Zaris Mountains, thirty minutes' drive from the Sossusvlei gate, the gateway to the Great Namib Sand Sea which has recently been declared a UNESCO World Heritage Site.
 The camp offers eight tents, two of which are family units, and is open seasonally between April and November, offering an exclusivity which is highly valued.